 Downtown continues to see unprecedented levels of development.
 With the expanding presence of Amazon.com, f5 and Facebook, Weyerhaeuser’s new Pioneer Square headquarters and Google’s move to South Lake Union along with unprecedented residential development – it’s an exciting time to be Downtown.

 Check out the map below to find information about development projects in Downtown Seattle.
 This includes new construction, remodels/renovations involving building structure changes, and public park projects.
 Scroll down to see more information on the criteria used in our development database.

-You can also download our Analysis Summary of Downtown Development Projects (2016 mid-year update).
+You can also download our Analysis Summary of Downtown Development Projects (Year-end 2016 update coming soon).

 Notes on Criteria

 Included are Downtown Seattle projects with structural components that have construction costs of $1 million or more (occasional exceptions to this criteria are made for some high profile projects).
 Transportation projects are only included if they involve a building structure (infrastructure such as rail and roads are not included).

 The geography used for this analysis is the area within downtown Seattle.
 The Downtown Seattle Association uses the following boundaries for downtown: South Lake Union in the north to South Lander Street in the south and Elliott Bay in the west to Broadway in the east.